 Where to bet on boxing?

-- Bovada.lv – Bodog is our number one sportsbook for MMA betting as well as boxing betting.
-Bodog has odds posted very early for every boxing fight and they also have over/under bets, KO bets and prop bets for major fights.
-Bodog accepts most credit cards as well for deposits.
-The owner of the site is a billionaire and is big on Fighting so the lines are always up and good with lots of options.
+- Bet363.com – Bet365 is our number one sportsbook for MMA betting as well as boxing betting.
+They accept non-USA bettors only.
+Bet365 has odds posted very early for every boxing fight and they also have over/under bets, KO bets and prop bets for major fights.
+They accept most credit cards as well for deposits.